-When is it time to give your soulmate a time-out?
+Time-out in soulmate relationships can help your soul connection.
 Is there ever a good reason to give your soulmate relationship a time-out?
-Since soulmates are supposed have a connection, how can a time-out be the right thing for them?
+How can a time-out be the right thing?
 How could a time-out help a soulmate relationship?
 Soulmates can benefit from time-outs as it can actually reinforce their connection.

 Because of their deep connection, a time-out can be just what they need.
-Emotions run so very high in soulmate relationships.
-The love to the extreme and they can battle to the extreme.
+Emotions run very high in soulmate relationships.
+They love to the extreme and they battle to the extreme.
 Everything is extreme when it comes to soulmates.
-The love and affection are on a higher level, and the fighting is just as intense.
+The love and affection are on a higher level, and fighting is just as intense.
 So when soulmates are at odds, it could be a very good idea to go to separate corners for a while.

 Soulmates may need a time-out to shift gears from wanting to hurt one another to missing one another terribly.
 They need those feelings of anger or hurt to die down, and love to surge again.
-When soulmates fight they can act like bitter enemies where you would almost think they hate one another.
+When soulmates fight they can act like bitter enemies.
+And it looks like they hate one another.
 Often if you give them a few days apart, they are bawling like babies because they miss each other so much.
-They often then could care less about or don’t even remember what they were fighting about.
+And then could care less about or don’t even remember what they were fighting about.

 So yes, there is a good time to give your soul mate a time-out.
-If your soul mate is acting out or acting the fool is may be the perfect time to give them a time-out.
-If you can’t reason with them, or they are looking to fight then let them alone.
-Let them know you are not going to be around them when they are acting like this.
+When your soul mate is acting out is the perfect time to give them a time-out.
+If you can’t reason with them, or they are looking to fight, then let them alone.
+Let them know you aren’t going to be around them when they’re acting like this.
 Instead of letting them wind you up over something stupid or irrational, give them a time-out.

 Don’t confuse time-outs with on/off relationships.
-If you are giving your soulmate time-outs constantly then there is clearly a bigger problem that must be addressed.
-Some people do use time-outs as power plays and to create an on/off situation.
+If you’re giving your soulmate time-outs constantly then there is clearly a bigger problem.
+Some people use time-outs as power plays and to create an on/off situation.
 That is relationship dysfunction 101 and not a good idea at all.
-Check out our article about on/off soulmate relationships here.

 When giving a time-out, do so in a calm manner, or as calm as possible.
 Let them know how long you will be gone, or how long you want them to leave.
-Let them know this is not the end of your relationship, but an effort to make things better.
-Let them know you will be think a lot about things, and that you both need time to get your heads together and your hearts in alignment.
-Tell them you are doing things for the good of the relationship, not to hurt it.
+Tell them this isn’t the end of your relationship, but an effort to make things better.
+Let them know you will be thinking a lot about things.
+And that you both need time to get your heads together and your hearts in alignment.
+Explain to them you’re doing things for the good of the relationship, not to hurt it.
 Agree to not have any communication until the date you agree on.
 Make a plan to meet for lunch or dinner on that date.
 A time-out may be just the thing to give your soulmate relationship a much needed reboot.